Strategic Plan: Enabling theme 2 – exploiting new ways of working

 New tools and facilities

-Multidisciplinary research in areas such as bioimaging, ‘omics’ technologies and biomolecular characterisation advance knowledge in bioscience.
-We will promote technology development, strengthen the associated skills base and embed the latest equipment in service facilities.
-Our Institutes and centres play an important role in providing access to the specialist facilities our strategy demands.
-For example, the large-scale redevelopment of The Pirbright Institute will provide the UK with worldclass high-containment facilities for animal health research.
+Multidisciplinary research in areas such as bioimaging, 'omics' technologies and biomolecular characterisation advances knowledge in bioscience.
+We will promote technology development, strengthen the associated skills base and embed the latest equipment in facilities.
+The Institutes and Centres we support play an important role in providing access to the specialist facilities our strategy demands.
+For example, the large-scale redevelopment of The Pirbright Institute will provide the UK with world-class high-containment facilities for animal health research.

-The Genome Analysis Centre (TGAC) will provide national capability, including expertise in bioinformatics, for the development and application of sequencing in animals, plants and non-medical microbes.
-Low-cost, high-speed, next generation sequencing will fundamentally change the range and depth of questions that bioscientists can address.
+The Genome Analysis Centre (TGAC) provides national capability in genomics and bioinformatics for the development and application of sequencing in animals, plants and non-medical microbes.
+Low-cost, high-speed, next-generation sequencing will fundamentally change the range and depth of questions that bioscientists can address.